Essay on Food Security: Challenges and Policies in India

 What is Food Security?

 Food security exists when everyone has physical and economic access to sufficient, safe, and nutritious food to meet their dietary needs and food preferences for an active and healthy life.
-It encompasses four dimensions: availability, access, utilisation, and stability.
+It includes four dimensions: availability, access, utilisation, and stability.
 Availability refers to the consistent presence of food in the market, access refers to the ability of individuals to obtain food, utilization concerns the nutritional value and safety of the food consumed, and stability involves the reliability of access to food over time.

 Food Security Challenges in India